-- Define all roles: understand when to be "coach" and when to be "parent."
+Define all roles: understand when to be "coach" and when to be "parent."
 Teach your child the responsibilities they have and how to separate "player" from "son or daughter."
 During practices and games, you are "coach" and they are a "player."
 Have them call you "coach" during practices and games.

-As soon as practice is over you go right back to "Dad/Mom." - Leave your instruction, coach's voice and whistle on the field and make a quick transition back to the unconditional love of a parent.
+- Leave your instruction, coach's voice and whistle on the field and make a quick transition back to the unconditional love of a parent.
 Don't be the coach to your child at home; and don't parent your child on the field.
 Develop a clear separation of roles.
 Of the two roles, you will be a parent for life.
 You will only be a coach for the season. - Be careful about leaning too far either way when it comes to preferential treatment.
 Showing favoritism to your child will strain their relationship with teammates.
 But being too tough on your child can make the child question why they are being "punished," or treated unfairly.
 Treat them as a member of the team Nothing more, nothing less.